idxbroker/wordpress-plugin/readme.txt

 == Changelog ==
 = 3.2.5 =
 * Update: Handle for sold price being displayed for sold listings instead of the listing price.
+* Fix : Handle for 0 legacy or 0 new widgets.

 = 3.2.4 =
 * Fix: Changed Sanitization method